Open Telecom Platform: Early days

 Originally named Open System, it was started by Ericsson in late 1995 as a prototype system that aimed to select from a range of appropriate programming technologies and system components, including computers, languages, databases and management systems, to support a remote access system being developed at Ericsson.
 In the same year, following the collapse of another gigantic C++-based project, Open System was ordered to provide support when it restarted from scratch using Erlang.
 The result was the highly successful AXD301 system, a new ATM switch, announced in 1998.
-Open System system was later named Open Telecom Platform (OTP) when the first prototype was delivered in May 1996.
+Open System was later named Open Telecom Platform (OTP) when the first prototype was delivered in May 1996.
 OTP has also become a specific product unit within Ericsson since then, providing management, support and further development.

 The early OTP system components in 1998: